vdesabou/alfred-spotify-mini-player/README.md

-# alfred-spotify-mini-player
+# Alfred Spotify Mini Player

 This is "Spotify Mini Player", like the alfred built-in iTunes Mini Player, but for Spotify!

 ## Description

-Speed is the key word here: instead of using slow Spotify API, it uses a local version of your library stored in a database(it includes your starred tracks, your playlists and playlists that you subscribed to).
+Speed is the key word here: instead of using slow Spotify API, it uses a local version of your library stored in a database(it includes all the playlists you created and playlists that you're subscribed to).
 You can decide to search in your starred playlist only, or in all all your playlists.
 You can browse by Artist, Album or Playlist.
-You can also lookup for artists online.
+You can also lookup for artists online, search for lyrics, get related artists, display biography, etc..
 You can also control Spotify using keywords such as play/next/volmax/random/shuffle/star/etc...

 ## Animated Gifs